steffenschaefer/gwt-gradle-plugin/doc/0.4/configuration.md

 }
 {% endhighlight %}

-To change those settings for only one task you can also specify these settings on a task level:
+To change those settings for only one specific task you can also set these settings for this task only:

 {% highlight groovy linenos=table %}
 compileGwt {